Ashnar2602/Android_Emulation/pages/nintendo.md

 ---

-## 🔄 Features of Nintendo Emulators
+## 🔄 Some features of Nintendo Emulators

 - **GBC.emu**: A solid, feature-packed emulator for Game Boy and Game Boy Color.
 - **Pizza Boy GBC**: One of the best GB/GBC emulators with high-speed performance.